-The Keewaydin staff is committed to an understanding that the basics of safety are born out of prevention and maintain this standard throughout every aspect of our day to day operation.
+The Keewaydin staff is committed to an understanding that the basics of safety are born out of prevention and maintains this standard throughout every aspect of our day-to-day operation.
 Every trip staff member completes an annual re-certification in Wilderness First Aid and CPR through a nationally recognized training organization.
 Their knowledge is passed on to campers systematically through several days of interactive training after they arrive at camp.
-At the beginning of the season, every new camper must pass a swim test, and receives thorough training in safe canoemanship and water rescue.
+At the beginning of the season, every new camper must pass a swim test, and receive thorough training in safe canoemanship and water rescue.

 What health services are available?